ALFA (Mexico): 1990s

 Alfa's subsidiary Alpek, S.A. de C.V. was engaged in the manufacture of petrochemicals and synthetic fibers for use primarily as raw materials in the textile, food, beverage, packaging, construction, and automotive industries.
 It was also engaged in the manufacture of raw materials used in the production of polyester fibers and polymer products and in the manufacture of specialty chemical products.
 Its own subsidiaries included Petrocel, S.A.; Nylon de Mexico, S.A.
 (60 percent); and Polioles, S.A. de C.V.
 (51 percent).
 Alpek was Alfa's biggest subsidiary, accounting for 44.5 percent of the parent company's revenues in 1996.

 Versax, S.A. de C.V. was an Alfa subsidiary engaged in the production of aluminum cylinder heads and in three other industries: carpets and rugs, mattresses, and building supplies.
 Another important subsidiary was Dinamica, S.A., which acted as the service group for the holding company.

 In 1996, Alfa formed a joint venture with Valores Industriales, Bancomer (Mexico's second largest bank), and AT&T to enter the Mexican long-distance telephone market in competition against Teléfonos de Mexico.
 Alfa took a 26 percent interest in the company, Alestra, with Visa and Bancomer holding 25 percent and AT&T holding the remaining 49 percent.
 Alestra began long-distance operations in Monterrey and Querétaro at the beginning of 1997 under the AT&T name.
 Alfa's stake was held through its subsidiary AlfaTelecom, S.A. de C.V.

 In all, Alfa was operating ten petrochemical and synthetic fiber plants in 1995, seven steel plants and a service center, six refrigerated-food plants, two carpet and rug plants, two mattress plants, an aluminum cylinder-head plant, and two building supplies retail stores.
 It operated more than 70 distribution centers.
 Alfa was a party to 11 joint ventures with foreign companies.

-Recent news
+2010s

 In May 2015, Alfa and British energy firm Harbour Energy collaborated by making a bid to acquire Canadian oil and gas company Pacific Rubiales Energy for C$6 billion, including debt.